Large-Momentum Effective Theory: Large-Momentum Effective Theory

 In the case of unpolarized PDFs, the initial proposal in LaMET starts from the matrix element of the following operator~\cite{Ji:2013dva},

 However, one can equally start from~\cite{Radyushkin:2016hsy,Constantinou:2017sej},

 and the leading contributions in the large-momentum expansion are the same.
 One can also consider any linear combination of the two.
-In Ref. \cite{Jia:2018qee}, the calculations have been done with these two different choices in the 't Hooft model, and the results have been compared at different COM momenta.
+In~\cite{Jia:2018qee}, the calculations have been done with these two operators in the 't Hooft model, and the results have been compared at different hadron momenta.
 For lattice simulations, an important issue is about the operator mixing, which depends on specific choices of the operators in the universality class.

 Another example of Euclidean operators for PDFs is the current-current correlators in a pure space separation,